Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod

 Amanda says those deliveries brought comfort and dignity during her mother’s treatment.
 “My mom was the kind of person who gave the coat off her back to help others.
 She never liked to accept help herself, but the Shelter Project made it easier to focus on her care instead of worrying about money.”

-Policy, Progress, and Hope
+Policy, Progress, and Hope for Compassionate Cannabis

 When Prop 64’s taxes made compassionate donations nearly impossible, advocates pushed for reform.
 State Senator Scott Weiner introduced CA SB34, the Dennis Peron and Brownie Mary Compassionate Care Act, restoring the ability for licensed producers to donate medical cannabis to patients without taxation.